CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

     <p>The element inspector in Google Chrome Developer Tools</p>
   </figcaption>
 </figure>

-Inspecting an element will tell you a lot of useful things.
-For example you can see which styles are assigned to the element in the styles panel.

 <figure>
   <img src="{{site.baseurl}}/assets/images/inspect-element.png" alt="Image of the styles panel in Google Chrome Developer Tools">